The Heights: Anatomy of a Skyscraper

 Book review by Deane Barker tags: buildings, infrastructure

 This book absolutely achieves what it sets out to do.
-It’s a glossy, illustrated love letter to how skyscrapers are built and managed.
+It’s a glossy, illustrated love letter about how skyscrapers are built and managed.
 If that’s what you want, then this is your book.

 The author has a long history in architecture, urban planing, and real estate.
 Years ago, I read her first book The Works which was similar in format, but discussed the inner workings of a big city like New York.